Ryan-Millard/Img2Num/docs/docs/introduction/getting-started.md

   </TabItem>
 </Tabs>

+### Docs search (Algolia DocSearch)

+The documentation site ships with Algolia DocSearch already configured.
+You do not need Algolia credentials to run the docs locally.
+If you do not provide credentials, the search box will be inactive in local development, which is expected.

+### Environment variables (.env.example)

+The docs site includes a `docs/.env.example` file to document the optional Algolia environment variables.
+For local development, you can safely leave these values blank, and you should never commit real secrets to the repository.

 ## Running the app for the first time

 This section will help you run both the main application and the documentation site for the first time.